-The audited financial statements for the year ended December 31, 2010 are forwarded herewith by the Board of Directors.
+The draft financial statements for the year ended December 31, 2010 are attached.
+Upon approval by the Board, signified by the signature on the balance sheet by two Directors, the financial statements will be submitted to the Shareholders for information.

-42.2 SH21062011 Attachment Financial Statements of
+42.2 DIR21062011 Attachment